madelinben/arcade-canvas/README.md

 * [x] Establish and sort script hierarchy when importing js files to organise syntax dependencies.

 ***Responsive Layout:***
-* [ ] Format alternative site layout for mobile and tablet viewport dimensions.
+* [x] Format alternative site layout for mobile and tablet viewport dimensions.
-* [ ] Flex header elements in column direction with each container wrapped as a row.
+* [x] Flex header elements in column direction with each container wrapped as a row.
 * [ ] Set each gallery tile width to 1fr of viewport when grid displays only one element per row.
-* [ ] Canvas
+* [x] Format Canvas environment and organise feedback elements for desktop/mobile viewports.

 ### Project Interface:

 ***Layout:***
 * [x] Establish a global format for content and organise features in section containers.
 * [x] Format canvas environment to showcase selected arcade project and scale according to viewport size.
-* [ ] Clearly present game data, related user information and feedback actions.
+* [x] Clearly present game data, related user information and feedback actions.

 ***Feedback:***
-* [ ] Format section container and arrange required elements.
+* [x] Format section container and arrange required elements.
-* [ ] Normalise database table relationships in phpMyAdmin, including relevant project and comment information.
+* [x] Normalise database table relationships in phpMyAdmin, including relevant project and comment information.
 * [ ] Format add and delete actions and implement relevant service procedures.
 * [ ] Implement display service to retrieve and increment through each related user comment.
 * [ ] Toggle like icon, calculating the selected projects ratio and modify the label.